F-Zero: Maximum Velocity

-F-Zero: Maximum Velocity is a futuristic racing video game developed by NDcube and published by Nintendo as a launch title for the Game Boy Advance.
-The game was released in Japan, North America and Europe in 2001.
-It is the first F-Zero game to be released on a handheld game console.
+F-Zero: Maximum Velocity is a 2001 racing game developed by NDcube and published by Nintendo as a launch title for the Game Boy Advance.
+It was the first F-Zero game released on a handheld game console.

-Maximum Velocity takes place twenty-five years after F-Zero, in another F-Zero Grand Prix.
-The past generations of F-Zero had "piloted their way to fame", so it is the second F-Zero game without Captain Falcon, Samurai Goroh, Pico, or Dr. Stewart after the game BS F-Zero Grand Prix 2.
+Maximum Velocity takes place 25 years after F-Zero, in another F-Zero Grand Prix.
+The past generations of F-Zero had "piloted their way to fame", so it is the second F-Zero game without Captain Falcon, Samurai Goroh, Pico, or Dr. Stewart after BS F-Zero Grand Prix 2.
 Players control fast hovering crafts and use their speed-boosting abilities to navigate through the courses as quickly as possible.